-Team Sensemaking Assessment Method (TSAM): an inspection method for evaluating collaborative analysis technologies.
+Team Sensemaking Assessment Method (TSAM): an inspection method for evaluating collaborative analysis technologies

-Hutton, R., Attfield, Simon, Wiggins, S., McGuinness, B. and Wong, B. (2011) Team Sensemaking Assessment Method (TSAM): an inspection method for evaluating collaborative analysis technologies.
-In: Contemporary Ergonomics and Human Factors 2011: Proceedings of the International Conference on Ergonomics & Human Factors 2011.
+Hutton, R. J. B. and Attfield, Simon and Wiggins, S. and McGuinness, B. and Wong, B. L. William (2012) Team Sensemaking Assessment Method (TSAM): an inspection method for evaluating collaborative analysis technologies.
+In: Contemporary Ergonomics and Human Factors 2012 Proceedings of the international conference on Ergonomics & Human Factors 2012, Blackpool, UK, 16-19 April 2012.
 Anderson, Martin, ed.
 Contemporary Ergonomics .
-CRC Press.
-ISBN 9780415675734
+CRC Press, pp. 419-420.
+ISBN 9780415621526

 Full text is not in this repository.

 Information technologies of various descriptions provide essential opportunities for intelligence analysis teams for activities such as data gathering and recording; performing, representing, and reflecting on analyses; and making analyses available for consumption by others.
 In a collaborative setting these activities are frequently distributed, shared and must be negotiated, and this places additional demands on the technologies that are required.
 Whilst collaborative analysis environments will inevitably evolve to meet this challenge, there is currently no clear picture of what an effective collaborative analysis team looks like, how it operates, and what tools should be deployed to support such a team.

 |Item Type:||Book Section|

-|Deposited On:||14 Mar 2012 06:27|
+|Date Deposited:||14 Mar 2012 06:27|